sxsw/rfm/README.md

 ## Ginjo-rfm Basic Usage

-The first step in getting connected to your Filemaker databases with Rfm is to store your configuration settings in a yaml file or in the RFM_CONFIG hash.
+The first step in getting connected to your Filemaker databases with Rfm (assuming your Filemaker Server is properly set up - see the Filemaker Server instructions for "Custom Web Publishing") is to store your configuration settings in a yaml file or in the RFM_CONFIG hash.
 The second step is creating a Ruby class (often referred to as a "model" in this documentation) that represent a layout in your Filemaker database.
 Create as many models as you wish, each pointing to a layout/table-occurrence that you want to work with.
 The third step is using your new models to query, create, update, and delete records in your Filemaker database.
 Here's an example setup for a simple order-item table.

-rfm.yml
+config/rfm.yml

 		:host: my.host.com
 		:account_name: myname